loginid1/loginid-tutorial/README.md

 ## Cloning this project

 This project uses the LoginID-Java-SDK which is used as a git submodule.
-When cloning this project, use these commands:
+When cloning this project, use this command:

 - `git clone --recurse-submodules https://gitlab.com/sascha17/kong-demo.git`

+To continue, cd into `./kong-demo`.

 If you ran git clone without `--recurse-submodules` or if you are not working in the main branch, run the following now:

-- `cd kong-demo`
 - `git submodule init`
 - `git submodule update`